energypop/energypop/README.md

   </a>
    <br>
 </p>
-    <small>I mostly use PowerShell, but I work with bash to keep my Linux skills as high as I can.
+    <small>I have more experience with PowerShell than bash, but I work with bash to keep my Linux skills as high as possible.
 I prefer to use JS and backend language rather than shell scripting ones</small>

 <h2 align="center">Technologies I’m interested in learning</h2>
 <p align="center">